zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/insert-keep-identity.md

 ## Description

-The `BulkOperation.InsertKeepIdentity` sets if the source identity value should be preserved on `Insert`.
+The `InsertKeepIdentity` options sets if the source identity value should be preserved on `Insert`.
 When not specified, identity values are assigned by the destination.

 In the following example, the `InsertKeepIdentity` is enabled and the specified value for `IdentityInt` column will be stored in the database instead of the database generated values on `INSERT` operation.
 ```csharp